comeaucar/AltoRank/README.md

 ## What is AltoRank?

-AltoRank allows users to create rankings and complete rankings for any topic you can think of.
+AltoRank allows users to create and participate in polls for any topic imaginable.

 For example,

-I could create a ranking for "Best Food"
+Create a poll for "Best Food"

-When I create this ranking, I provide a list of choices for the rankings.
-AltoRank plans to also include populated data pools for categories.
+After creating this poll, provide a list of desired choices for the rankings.

-Now, users can log on and complete the ranking.
+Now users participate in your poll.
 If you choose to have a ranking from 1-10, then users will fill out which foods they think are best from 1-10.

-After the user submits, AltoRank then provides an interface to view this data on graphs and tables.
-This data can be private to the ranking creator, or public for all to view.
-The creator can now see real data for which food is considered best by users.
+After the user submits, AltoRank provides an interface to view the results using various graphs and tables.
+The results can be private to the creator, or public for all to view.

+The creator can now see real data for which food is considered best by users!

-## Why is this useful?
+## Purpose

 AltoRank wants to serve as a platform to fetch data for various topics, and provide real results for ranking creators or curious users.